 Looking at gritty-ness, granules, and rocks, in a new way learning to paint with these samples of the earth’s crust grinding them up into pigments for applying to the walls and surfaces of vessels and then putting them into kilns or “flames”, and seeing what happens, when the clay spirits meet fire, all quite magical, to put it very mildly.

 This is another series of workshops that I occasionally explore with students.

-We will each explore objects that appeal to and attract us.
-Examine why they are designed in the way they are.
-For these 12 weeks – we will explore the History of the Shape of the object that inspires us – It’s journey through history – and how we can make and construct in a way that we resonate with personally.
+As a group, but individually, we each explore objects that hold a special appeal to us.
+We examine why they are designed in the way they are.
+For these 12 weeks – we explore the History of the Shape of the object that inspires us – It’s journey through history – and how we can make and construct in a way that we resonate with personally.
 How we go about designing and creating shapes that inspire and define our lives and the way we live them.

 Objects that are Personal and Ceremonial